 - You will be given a receipt with full details of the items left for sale and notification of relevant sale date – a signed receipt is a contract for sale.

 - The auction takes place – you are welcome to attend, but it is not essential.

 - On the afternoon of the auction, we email or post sale results to you.

 - The proceeds of the sale will be sent by bank transfer 28 days after the sale, minus our selling fees.

 Standard sale charges

-- A commission charge of 15% of the hammer price will be deducted from the proceeds of the sale (min. £7.50 per lot).
+- A commission charge of 15% on the hammer price will be deducted from the proceeds of the sale (min. £7.50 per lot) plus VAT.

-- A damage waiver of 1% will be charged on the total reserve/sale price with a minimum charge of £1.00 on each lot.
+- A damage waiver of 1.5% is charged on the hammer price (with a minimum payment of £1) plus VAT.
+If an item does not sell a damage waiver of £5.00 plus VAT will be charged.
 See full terms & conditions below.

 - VAT at the prevailing rates (currently 20%) will be levied on all fees.

 Auctions are unpredictable, and valuing anything is an imprecise science.
 We work hard to ensure the best prices possible for your goods, however lots sometimes sell under expectations or fail to sell at all.
 You are earnestly recommended to check with the saleroom immediately after each sale to discuss any unsold lots – as re-entered low value lots can become a drain on your final proceeds if frequently re-entered.